k-dev-web/testBlynk/README.md

 # /TO-DO

-Need fix one bug in layout number comments after select other item Small clear and refactoring code and fails
+Need fix one bug in layout number comments after select other item.\
+Small clear and refactoring code and fails.\
+Refactoring style for mobile device.